 Black mambas are not nearly as aggressive as they are made out to be.
-If disturbed, they are quick to disappear.
-They are one of the fastest moving snakes in the world so can be gone in seconds and tend to flee, rather than fight.
+If disturbed, they tend to flee rather than fight.
+They are one of the world’s fastest-moving snakes, so they can disappear in seconds.

-It is also widely believed that black mambas move on top of grass and sugarcane.
-This belief stems from the fact that they often raise their heads up off the ground while making an escape.
-Claims have also suggested that mambas can raise themselves high enough to stare at human eye-level.
-While they do indeed have the ability to rise high up off the ground, possibly to chest height, this is a rare occurrence and they usually disappear long before they need to take this line of defence.
+Claims have been made that mambas can raise themselves high enough to stare at human eye level.
+While they can rise high up off the ground, possibly to chest height, this is a rare occurrence, and they usually disappear long before they need to take this line of defence.

-If you ever have the privilege of encountering a black mamba in the wild, try to appreciate and enjoy the sighting.
-Admire its beauty and watch how it moves through the bush.
+If you ever encounter a black mamba in the wild, try to appreciate and enjoy the sighting.
+Admire its beauty and watch how it moves through the bushveld.
 There’s just no other snake quite like a black mamba.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: